Brad-Hammond/Hammond-Hustle/TESTING.md

 ![lighthouse-edit-booking](media/readme-media/testing/EditBookingsLighthouse.png)

 ## Devices used for manual testing
-What's Cooking was tested using the following desktop and mobile browsers:
+Hammond Hustle was tested using the following desktop and mobile browsers:

 ### Desktop
 - Safari 18.0